Keyword impl

 The impl keyword is primarily used to define implementations on types.
 Inherent implementations are standalone, while trait implementations are used to implement traits for types, or other traits.

-Functions and consts can both be defined in an implementation.
-A function defined in an impl block can be standalone, meaning it would be called like Foo::bar().
-If the function takes self, &self, or &mut self as its first argument, it can also be called using method-call syntax, a familiar feature to any object oriented programmer, like foo.bar().
+An implementation consists of definitions of functions and consts.
+A function defined in an impl block can be standalone, meaning it would be called like Vec::new().
+If the function takes self, &self, or &mut self as its first argument, it can also be called using method-call syntax, a familiar feature to any object-oriented programmer, like vec.len().

 struct Example {